JudeSamJ/techmavericks_KSP/README.md

 ## Android Studio:
 Here we create our App through the Android Studio.
-Here we see how to use Android Studio and how to work on it.
-In this guide, I am going to help you get started with Android application development using Android Studio.
+Here we see how to use Android Studio and how to work on it. in this guide, I am going to help you get started with Android application development using Android Studio.
 This tutorial is for beginners who have yet to create an Android applications.
 As such, I aim to teach you the very basics of the Android Studio platform.

 Below are the basic requirements you should have prior to getting started.